CircuitVerse/Blog/content/posts/vaibhavupreti-gsoc-phase1.md

 mrsk is a tool that allows you to deploy docker containers to bare metal servers, (or cloud VMs) using docker with zero downtime. mrsk is still in aplha stage but is now in production at [37signals](https://37signals.com/).

-During this time, I connected with my mentor and we had detailed discussions, exchanging ideas and exploring different strategies for deploying CircuitVerse to a production environment using mrsk.
+During this time, I connected with my mentor and, we had detailed discussions, exchanging ideas and exploring different strategies for deploying CircuitVerse to a production environment using mrsk.
 One important topic we deliberated on was whether to maintain the existing configuration of having PostgreSQL and Redis on the server itself or to transition them to containers while persisting data using volumes.